people

 latest_posts: enabled: false scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items limit: 3 # leave blank to include all the blog posts —

 Where I’m at – I am a PhD student in the Penn HCI lab and am fortunate to be advised by Dr. Metaxa.
-My research interests are in transdisciplinary action research at the intersection of algorithmic justice for historically excluded communities, public sector AI policy, and HCI.
-I am interested in addressing unobservable and complex bias and inequity in AI systems broadly, and public-sector sociotechnical decision-making systems, in particular.
-My ultimate goal is to bridge community-engaged sociotechnical action research with practical technology policy and AI governance.
+My research interests are in transdisciplinary sociotechnical action research at the intersection of algorithmic justice, public sector AI policy, and HCI.
+I focus on developing methods and systems for community-engaged, sociotechnical evaluation of high-stakes, public-sector AI systems.
+My goal is to center the needs and lived experiences of historically excluded communities, making both evaluation practices and the policies that shape AI systems holistic, contextual, collaborative, and critically reflexive.

 I received a 2024 NSF Graduate Research Fellowship Program (GRFP) award and am kindly supported by a GEM fellowship.